 If you are driving in or coming by car we have six (6) accessible car parking spaces close to the front door with flat access from the front carpark.
 If you are coming by train there is a lift at the station but the footpath and road and entry to the theatre can be a little bumpy as the access is not completely flat, and you will need to get 300m from the station and around the building to the front entrance.
 We are working to improve this and apologise for the inconvenience.
-If you require assistance to get from the station to the venue please call us on 8711 7123 and we can come and escort you.

 Our Theatre seats 322 people.
 The seating is raked and goes back 17 rows, with stair access on both sides of the theatre.
 The stage is 7 metres deep and 14 metres wide.
 There is a black floor and black curtains.
 The theatre is fitted with a hearing loop.
 There are two entrance doors that lead to the theatre.
 Wheelchair access is available in the first row.

 The Performance Space is an open-plan space, which is 15.9 metres in length and 12.5 metres wide.
 It can seat between 80-100 people and is wheelchair-accessible.
 There are four pillars in the space, with a white screen hanging on the back walls and a projector.
 This allows different visuals to be screened.